 - a scholarship between $37,000 and $40,000 per year for 3 years (consisting of a base stipend of $27,000 and a top-up between $10,000 and $13,000) with a possible extension of 6 months

-- up to a maximum of $10,000 per year for project costs (to be agreed between CSIRO and QUT on a case by case basis).
+- up to $5,000 per year for project costs (to be agreed between CSIRO and QUT on a case by case basis).
 Additional funding for project costs up to a further $5,000 per year may also be available, if required, from CSIRO on a case by case basis.

 International students will also receive a fee sponsorship.

 You'll also get the opportunity to work on a cutting-edge project in the area of Deep Machine Learning for Image Classification.